 It’s worth mentioning that portion sizes are tricker with babies under 1.
 There are lots of things to take into account – babies have different metabolic rates, making their appetites difficult to pin down.
 Teething and illness will also affect a baby’s appetite.
 When you start to wean, don’t be surprised if your baby’s appetite seems unpredictable – from day to day and week to week.

 Portion control, sorted

-Do you find yourself wondering if you are feeding your little one the correct portion size?
-We’ve created some handy picture guides to show you the AVERAGE portion size for a 1 to 4 year old (depending on their appetite on that day).
+If you find yourself wondering if you are feeding your little one the correct portion size, here’s some helpful guides showing the average portion size for a 1 to 4 year old (depending on their appetite on that day):

-Please note that below, one plate does not equal one meal.
-The plates show example portion sizes of various elements to your little ones meals.
+Please note: that above, one plate does not equal one meal.
+The plates show example portion sizes of various elements to your little one’s meals.

-Did you know, a toddler’s tummy is a third of the size of an adults?
-Therefore they should not go more than 3 hours without eating.
+A toddler’s tummy is a third of the size of an adult’s.
+Therefore, they should not go more than 3 hours without eating.
 Our snacks are the ideal top-up, plus they’re perfect to pop in your bag when you’re out and about.

 We have a range of delicious tasting snacks suitable for little ones from 6 months to pre-school.
-They are portion controlled and packed with developmental benefits such as helping little ones learn the pincer grip and self-feed, as well as learning to chew.
+They are packed with developmental benefits such as helping little ones develop their pincer grip and learn to self-feed.

 Creating guidelines in line with Public Health England

 In line with the latest Public Health England (PHE) Change4Life campaign which encourages parents to select ‘100 calorie snacks, 2 a day max’, all Kiddylicious snacks are developed to be less than 100 calories per serving.